restfulapi/api-strategy/README.md

 _This strategy document will not reference '[Service Oriented Architecture](http://en.wikipedia.org/wiki/Service-oriented_architecture)' (SOA) terminology, as the term 'SOA' is very overloaded.
 Rather than debate SOA merits or whether or not REST 'is' SOA, discussing SOA provides little constructive benefit and whether rightfully or not has bad connotations among some within the IT community._

-#### What makes a RESTful API good?
+#### What makes an HTTP/RESTful API good?

 So, what makes an API a good API?
 We will use the following tenets gathered from various authors across the web:

-* Adheres to core REST principles
+* Uses HTTP correctly (with respect to HTTP methods, status codes, headers, caching, etc.)
 * Has documention sufficient to guide the user of the API (and that does not redundantly document REST principles but instead focuses on representations, validation rules, security, etc.).
 * Provides support for backward compatibility and or versioning
-* Does not expose internal domain object structures as resource representations
-* Requires knowledge only of a single URI entry point and access to documentation specifying the media types. _(Note this is an hypermedia 'stretch goal'.)_
+* Uses hypermedia as the engine of application state _(this is required for an HTTP API to also be considered a RESTful API.)_
 * Follows Jon Postel's Robustness Principle

 >Follow a general principle of robustness: be conservative in what you do, be liberal in what you accept from others."